-You can get heavier from strength training.
-It is possible you are gaining a bit from getting more muscles, but you will not grow massively like with bodybuilding if training power endurance with the HIIT principle.
-And also your metabolism will also become more efficient and will eventually burn fat and calories easier, so you will become lighter again or at least more skilled.
+An often asked question about the strength training ‘Can I get heavier from strength training?’.
+Yes and no. It is possible you are gaining a bit from getting more muscles, but you will not grow massively like with bodybuilding by training with this kind of workouts.
+And besides that your metabolism will also become more efficient and will eventually burn fat and calories easier, so you will become lighter again or at least more skilled.